 Use our search tool to browse our database of frequently asked questions!

 The age limit is largely determined by where in the world you want to hire the vehicle, how long for, what cover you want and what is already covered by the hire company.
-Driving history, if it's ok by the hire company is ignored.
-Age however is taken into consideration, mostly by exclusion by stating lower and upper age limits for the policy.
+Driving history, if it's ok with the car hire company, is ignored.
+Age, however, is taken into consideration, mostly by exclusion by stating lower and upper age limits for the policy.